suraj-915/RF-Classification/README.md

 ## The Custom Loss Layer (`binaryCrossEntropyLayer.m`)

-Both the experiments use a custom MATLAB layer that fuses the sigmoid activation and binary cross-entropy loss into a single operation.
+Both experiments use a custom MATLAB layer, kept at the repo root, that fuses the sigmoid activation and binary cross-entropy loss into a single operation.

 **The problem with the naive approach:** If you stack a `sigmoidLayer` followed by a `regressionLayer` (which uses MSE), the gradient flowing back through the sigmoid becomes `(Y − T) × σ'(z)`.
 The derivative of the sigmoid, `σ'(z)`, approaches zero when the network is confidently predicting the wrong answer which are exactly the samples that most need correction.
 Learning stalls precisely when it's most needed.